-Good nutrition and hydration is vital to maintaining health and building a strong immune system, yet Pakistan ranks third in the world among countries facing a water shortage.
+Good nutrition and hydration are vital to maintaining health and building a strong immune system, yet Pakistan ranks third in the world among countries facing a water shortage.
 This leaves millions unable to fight off winter viruses, resulting in serious illnesses and death.

-Here at UKIM we help Pakistan by providing Muslim charity work supporting struggling individuals from the imminent threat of winter.
+Here at UKIM, we help Pakistan by providing Muslim charity work supporting struggling individuals from the imminent threat of winter.
 We rely on your donations to keep the people of Pakistan safe, warm, hydrated, and nourished this winter.

 The Impact of Homelessness

 Pakistan is among the seven most populous countries worldwide, resulting in limited infrastructure to accommodate its population of over 227.1 million.
 As a result, countless people are left without a stable home, forced to jump from place to place or simply sleep on the streets.
 Women and children are the worst affected by the frightening homeless statistics, with many living in slums and temporary housing.
 Since education isn’t an option for these people, they’re forced to find exploitative work or sell goods on the street to try and gather enough money to feed themselves.

 In addition to the stunted social mobility of women and children, natural disasters have devastated Pakistan over the last 20 years.
 This includes the most recent floods that destroyed over a third of the country, making them the worst floods Pakistan has ever seen.